 Once you’re comfortable with the moves in the playlist you’re ready to press the Start button.

 7) Start the Playlist

 Once you press the green Start button you’ll see this screen, asking you to scan the DribbleUp ball.
-You hold your ball so that it shows up inside the circle on the screen and once the ball is scanned the playlist will begin.
+Drop your ball on the floor and roll it with your foot so it shows up inside the circle on the screen and once the ball is scanned the playlist will begin.